Updated March 18, 2026

 Cruise Ship Limit: 2 Per Day

 Since 2019, a maximum of 2 cruise ships per day can dock at Zeebrugge (Bruges' port), down from 5.
 Ships are encouraged to dock on weekdays instead of weekends.
-6 million of Bruges' 8.3 million annual visitors arrive by cruise ship.
-This is crowd management — your itinerary may be affected if your ship is turned away.
+Around 6 million of Bruges' 8.3 million annual visitors arrive by cruise ship.
+This is a crowd management policy — your itinerary may be affected if your ship is turned away because slots are full.
+The city actively discourages weekend arrivals to spread tourist density across the week.

 Zeebrugge port — Bruges' cruise terminal, about 15 km from the city center.